Washington state takes steps to nail down Boeing 777X contract

 The provisional labor agreement with the machinists’ union was announced on Tuesday.
 The eight-year contract includes $10,000 signing bonuses and enhanced pensions for older workers who opt to retire, but would halt further additions to current workers’ pensions and set up a different retirement plan funded by the company, the union said.

-Union members are due to vote on the proposal by next Wednesday.

-Inslee’s plan includes extending commercial airplane tax incentives passed in 2003 until 2040 and widens other exemptions.
+Inslee’s plan includes extending commercial airplane tax incentives until 2040 and widens other exemptions.

-The 2003 tax incentives were for Boeing locating the 787 in Washington, and figure prominently in a trade dispute between Boeing and rival Airbus EAD.PA, and were ruled unfair by the World Trade Organization (WTO).

-Similarly, Washington has criticized Airbus for continuing to take government loans for the A350 aircraft that the United States says were ruled illegal by an earlier WTO case.

-It was not immediately clear whether Boeing views swift passage of a transportation package as a prerequisite to locating 777X production in Washington state and building new facilities in the Puget Sound area.
+It was not immediately clear whether Boeing views swift passage of a transportation package as a prerequisite to locating 777X production in Washington state and building 1.5 million square feet of new facilities in the Puget Sound area.

 “It’s not do-or-die to get the transportation package done immediately,” Tom said.